Maxed out RRSP and TFSA – Now What?

 TFSA’s, on the other hand, do not give you a tax deduction on your deposits, but the account will let you withdraw from the account without reporting the income (ie. tax-free withdrawals).
 This can come as a big tax advantage for those with defined benefit pension or other retirees with higher base income.
 If the whole idea of TFSAs is a bit new to you, find out more about TFSAs here.

-Keep your Tax Shelter Going
+Keep Your Tax Shelter Going

 Back to the point of the article, RRSP’s and TFSA’s can be powerful wealth generators as it eliminates a big investment drag – taxes!
 The best move for most investors is to maximize tax-sheltered accounts before investing within non-registered, or taxable, accounts.

 What if both the RRSP and TFSA are maxed out like in the reader’s case?
 It looks like the reader has done a great job with her savings to maximize her RRSP and her TFSA and looking to possibly invest the surplus cash flow.
-Judging by the email, she’s also interested in keeping taxes as simple as possible.
+Judging by the email, they are also interested in keeping taxes as simple as possible.

 To do that, I would suggest a couple of options before even considering investing within a non-registered/taxable account.
 To keep things as tax efficient as possible, I would look at other efficient ways to spend excess cash flow.